armankhondker/best-leetcode-resources/README.md

 # Best Leetcode Resources

-This repository contains LeetCode resources to ace your interviews and learn LeetCode Patterns.
+This repository contains LeetCode resources to ace your coding interviews and learn LeetCode Patterns with spaced repetition.

 ## Background Knowledge